Right to keep and bear arms in the United States: Early commentary in state courts

 The Second Amendment of the United States Constitution is a federal provision.
 In 2010, this "fundamental" and "individual" right was "fully incorporated" with the 14th Amendment per the SCOTUS ruling made in McDonald v.
 City of Chicago, which upheld the prior opinion made in District of Columbia v.
 Heller.
 Each of the fifty states also has its own state constitution.
 Forty-four states have chosen to explicitly embody a right to bear arms into their state constitutions.
 Each of the state constitutions, state laws, and state courts addresses the state-based right to bear arms distinctly within its respective jurisdictions.
 The degree and the nature of the protection, prohibition, and regulation at the state level varies from state to state.
 The District of Columbia, not being a state, falls within the federal jurisdiction.

 Approximately thirty-one states have explicitly chosen to include the right to arms for "individual right", "defense of self", "defense of home" or similarly worded reasons.
-Approximately thirteen states, as with the U.S. Constitution, did not choose to explicitly include "individual", "self" or "home" wording associated with a right to bear arms for their specific states.
+Approximately thirteen states, as with the U.S. Constitution, did not choose to explicitly include "individual", "self" or "home" wording associated with a right to bear arms in their state constitutions.

 Approximately twenty-eight states have explicitly chosen to include the right to bear arms for "security of a free state", "defense of state", "common defense" or similarly worded reasons, as with the U.S. Constitution.
 Approximately sixteen states did not choose to include explicitly "free state", "defense of state" or "common defense" wording for their specific state.
 Whether the inclusion of these kinds of wording in state constitutions has relevance to the issue of whether implicit "individual" rights exist, or whether such rights (if any) are implicitly protected by the states' constitutions or by the U.S. Constitution's Second Amendment, remains a matter of dispute.
 However, since the SCOTUS has "fully incorporated" the 2nd and 14th Amendments in their 2010 opinion and order in McDonald v.
 City of Chicago, the right to keep and bear arms is "fully applicable" to the states and limits the states on any and all regulations and restrictions they choose to take, and federal Constitutional rights take precedence over state, local and other laws that regulate to "Right of Lawful Citizens to keep and bear Arms for self-defense, a 'central component' of the 2nd Amendment" (see McDonald v.
 City of Chicago (SC 2010)).

-Regarding the state interpretations of these state and the federal constitutional rights to bear arms, state courts have addressed the meaning of these specific rights in considerable detail.
+Regarding the state interpretations of these states and the federal constitutional rights to bear arms, state courts have addressed the meaning of these specific rights in considerable detail.
 Two different models have emerged from state jurisprudence: an individual right (defense of self or home) and a collective (defense of the state) right.
-The states cannot lessen or restrict any Bill of Rights guarantee that has been "fully incorporated" (American jurisprudence) and that the right that is "fully incorporated" also applies to the respective State Constitutions; again, the states can only "add to" these rights but can never "diminish" these rights by state and local laws.
+The states cannot lessen or restrict any Bill of Rights guarantee that has been "fully incorporated" (American jurisprudence) and that the right is "fully incorporated" also applies to the respective State Constitutions; again, the states can only "add to" these rights but can never "diminish" these rights by state and local laws.